mcw-rcc/mcw-rcc.github.io/docs/grants.md

 ## Restricted HPC

 Restricted HPC (ResHPC) is a secure way to access and utilize the HPC cluster.
-It is specifically designed with security enhancements for restricted datasets that have a defined Data Use Agreement (DUA), including dbGaP projects.
+It is specifically designed with security enhancements for restricted datasets that have a defined Data Use Agreement (DUA).
 The ResHPC service is built on the existing HPC cluster, but incorporates a separate, secure login method, and project specific accounts and directories.

 ## Data Storage